molecula/documentation/how-tos/_posts/2022-04-01-use-grafana-plugin.md

 *If Featurebase server is running, you will see a similar message indicating success*

 ### Configure Authentication
 If FeatureBase server has authentication enabled, select Auth Enabled Server in the Grafana configuration page for the FeatureBase data source.
-Two new fields will be displayed: Auth Token and Server CA Cert.
+Three new fields will be displayed: `Email`, `Password`, and `Server CA Cert` .
-- `Auth Token`: a JWT used for authentication and authorization obtained by following these [instructions](/how-tos/enable-auth#how-to-get-auth-token)
+- `Email`: the email for the user account associated with the configured IDP.
-- `Refresh Token`: a JWT used for refreshing the auth token, obtained by following these [instructions](/how-tos/enable-auth#how-to-get-auth-token)
+- `Password`: the password for the user account associated with the configured IDP.
 - `Server CA Cert`: the contents of the certificate used for TLS on the FeatureBase server

 ![Grafana Configure Authentication](/img/grafana-configure-auth.png "Grafana Configure Authentication")